 What does it mean to “buy a listing”?

-So you are seriously thinking of selling your home and you do the right thing by calling an agent you know, encountered, worked with before or one who has stayed in touch with you over the years – to give you an opinion on the value of your home.
-They do their homework, research the solds and the active competition and report to you a value that you obviously do not like – it’s understandable who would not want more for their home – but the honest and professional opinion is wasted.
-You call a second agent and whether you share the fact that you are getting opinions from different brokers or not, who knows how the conversation goes – the 2nd agent wanting to secure getting the listing, inflates the price.
+So you are seriously thinking of selling your home and you do the right thing by calling an agent you know, encountered, worked with before, or one who has stayed in touch with you over the years, to give you an opinion on the value of your home.
+They do their homework, research the solds and the active competition, and report to you a value that you, obviously, do not like – it’s understandable who would not want more for their home – but the honest and professional opinion is wasted.
+You call a second agent and whether you share the fact that you are getting opinions from different brokers or not, who knows how the conversation goes – the second agent wanting to secure getting the listing, inflates the price.

 Here is some good advice to our sellers out there: